w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 Parent bounty proposals aim to reserve a portion of treasury funds once that will be used later on.
 They save proponents the time needed to create and obtain approval for several OpenGov referenda.
-Bounties are managed by curators, where usually a curator is a [multi-signature account](./learn-account-multisig.md).
+Bounties are managed by curators, where the curator is usually a [multi-signature account](./learn-account-multisig.md).
 Bounties can access a large amount of funds, so managing those funds with a multisig is a good practice to enhance security.
 Essentially, curators are multisig addresses with agency over a portion of the treasury to promote events, fix a bug or vulnerability, develop a strategy, or monitor a set of tasks related to